 You can request your free report online, by phone or by mail.
-Visit Info About Credit Reports/Disputes call 1-877-322-8228, or fill out the Annual Credit Report Request Form and mail it to Annual Credit Report Request Service, P.O.
-Box 105281, Atlanta, GA 30348-5281.
+For more information about how to request your free annual credit report, call 1-877-322-8228 or visit www.annualcreditreport.com.
 No matter how you request your report, you have the option to request all three reports at once or to order one report at a time.
 By requesting the reports separately, you can monitor your credit more frequently throughout the year.
 This type of report does not include your credit score.
 See below for more information regarding credit scores.

 Because the information in your credit report is used to evaluate your applications for credit, insurance, employment, and renting a home, you should be sure the information is accurate and up-to-date.
 In addition, monitoring your credit is one of the best ways to spot identity theft.
 Check your credit report at least once a year to correct errors and detect unauthorized activity.